lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Serialization {#sec-serialization}

-This section presents routines for serializing and deserializing composite public keys, private keys (seeds), and ciphertext values to bytes via simple concatenation of the underlying encodings of the component algorithms.
+This section presents routines for serializing and deserializing composite public keys, private keys, and ciphertext values to bytes via simple concatenation of the underlying encodings of the component algorithms.
-The functions defined in this section are considered internal implementation detail and are referenced from within the public API definitions in {{sec-composite-mlkem}}}.
+The functions defined in this section are considered internal implementation detail and are referenced from within the public API definitions in {{sec-composite-mlkem}}.

 Deserialization is possible because ML-KEM has fixed-length public keys, private keys (seeds), and ciphertext values as shown in the following table.